matthieu-foucault/postgit/README.md

 );
 ```

-**Important**:
+**Import file resolution**:

+- Paths starting with `./` or `../` are resolved relatively to the file's directory
-- The paths specified in the import statements must be relative paths from the root of the repository.
+- Other paths are resolved from the repository root